team-entomophobia/Cabbage-Butterfly/README.md

  ```

 3. Year:
-- Converted N/A values in year to reflect the YearUpdated column value
+- Converted N/A values in year to reflect the YearUpdated column value.
-- Fix a record with the YearUpdated value is 200 with the value in the year column
+- Fix a record with the YearUpdated value is 200 with the value in the year column.
 ```
 df$YearUpdated[is.na(df$YearUpdated)] <- df$`dwc:year`[is.na(df$YearUpdated)]
 df$YearUpdated[df$YearUpdated == 200] <- 2000
 ```

 4. Measurement:
-- Measurement = round up to the third decimal <p>
+- Measurement = round up to the third decimal. <p>
 - Made a code to format the measurements of the wings to reflect the same decimal points.
 We used the round function to round the measurements to 3 decimal places.
 Formated all the measurements to reflect number format instead of text format.
 ```
 df$LWingLength <- round(as.numeric(df$LWingLength), digits = 3)